Methodology

 Our methodology is a combination of core statistics from more than 400 global cities and resident and visitor perception indicators like user-generated ratings and reviews.

-This open-ended question methodology enabled us to capture the destinations that are top of mind to survey participants, rather than restricting them to a predetermined list of cities.
-The responses to these questions were aggregated and coded to benchmark the perception equivalent of our performance results, creating a true balance across our three overall indices of Lovability, Livability and Prosperity.
+This open-ended question methodology enabled us to capture the destinations that are top of mind to survey participants rather than restricting them to a predetermined list of cities.
+The responses to these questions were aggregated and coded to benchmark the perception equivalent of our performance results, creating a true balance across our three overall pillars of Lovability, Livability and Prosperity.

 Our most layered overarching category quantifies a city’s physical sense of place.

-To score a city within our Livability category, we evaluate the perceived quality of its natural and built environments.
-This includes how much of an urban area is dedicated to green space and how many quality parks, sights, neighborhoods and landmarks are recommended online by locals and visitors.
-We also look at key socioeconomic factors such as the affordability of monthly rents and the cost of housing—factors that not only retain talent, but also attract it (and, by extension, attract skill-seeking companies as well).
+To score a city within our Livability category, we evaluate the quality of its natural and built environments.
+This includes the availability of green space in its urban center and how many quality parks, outdoor experiences, and sights and landmarks are recommended online by locals and visitors.
+We also look at key socioeconomic factors such as income relative to cost of living – a factor that not only retains talent, but also attracts it (and, by extension, attracts skill-seeking companies as well).
 Livability also looks at the natural attributes of a region such as the amount of tree cover and the quality of the air residents and visitors breathe.

 Sights & Landmarks

-The number of sights and landmarks rated above four stars, as listed on Tripadvisor (Tripadvisor.com)
+This category includes two metrics - the number of sights and landmarks rated above four stars, as well as the popularity of those assets, as listed on Google.
+(Google)

 Nature & Parks

-This indicator measures the number of natural areas, parks and outdoor activities rated above four stars, as listed on Tripadvisor.
-(Tripadvisor.com)
+This category includes two metrics - the number of natural areas, parks, and outdoor activities rated above four stars, as well as the popularity of those assets, as listed on Google.
+(Google)

 Perception

-Ranking in a survey of 2,003 respondents from across the United States about the top three cities and towns that they would most like to live in some day.
+Ranking in a survey of 2,000 respondents across the United States about the top three U.S. cities and towns that they would most like to live in someday.
 (Ipsos)

-Lovability speaks to the relative vibrancy and quality of place of a city relative to its competitive set.
+Lovability speaks to the relative vibrancy and quality of place of a destination.

-For almost a decade, Resonance research has shown that the more vibrant a city or region is in terms of its culture, dining and nightlife, the more visitors, young professionals and large corporations it attracts.
+For almost a decade, our research has shown that the more vibrant a city or region is in terms of its culture, dining and nightlife, the more visitors, young professionals and large corporations it attracts.
 A region’s lovability also inspires residents, businesses and visitors to promote a region to the world more effectively and cost-efficiently than destination marketers can ever hope to.
-Resonance ranks a city’s performance in each of these areas based on the number of stories, references and recommendations shared online about that city in key user-generated digital channels like Tripadvisor, Instagram and Facebook, and sought out on Google.
+Best Cities ranks a city’s performance in each of these areas based on the number of stories, references and recommendations shared online about that city in key user-generated digital channels like Google, Instagram and TikTok.

 Nightlife